Florence White (writer)

-Florence White (20 June 1863 in Peckham – 12 March 1940 in Fareham, Hampshire) was an English food writer, the daughter of Richard White and Harriet Jane Thirkell.
+Florence White (20 June 1863 – 12 March 1940) was an English food writer, the daughter of Richard White and Harriet Jane Thirkell.
 She established the English Folk Cookery Association in 1928 and published books on cookery and other domestic subjects.
 Her cookery book Good Things in England remains in print.

 Early life

-Florence White was the fifth and youngest child of Richard White, a lace buyer for Copestake, Moore, Crampton & Co., a firm in the City of London, and his second wife, Harriet Jane Thrikell.
+Florence White was born in Peckham, the fifth and youngest child of Richard White, a lace buyer for Copestake, Moore, Crampton & Co., a firm in the City of London, and his second wife, Harriet Jane Thrikell.
 Many on Richard White's side of the family had worked as innkeepers.
-Florence White's mother died on June 2, 1869 when Florence was almost seven.
+Florence White's mother died on June 2, 1869, when Florence was almost seven.
 Richard White then married Ann Pope, White's stepmother, with whom she had a fraught, difficult relationship.
 The family lived initially in Peckham but had moved to Lewisham shortly before Thirkell's death.
 Writing of her mother in her autobiography, White noted that "there was never a happier, lovelier home as long as [Mother] was alive.
 The love she was so rich in not only made the fire in the kitchen, but warmed all our hearts."

 As a young child, White was blinded in one eye while playing with a spinning-top and subsequently suffered from frail health, including neuralgic headaches and weakness that adversely affected her ability to prepare for Girton College, University of Cambridge, entrance exams.
 Due to her father's financial difficulties brought on by an economic depression in the late 1870s, White and her sister, Kate, were removed from school after Christmas in 1877, ending White's formal education.
 Kate took work as a daily governess while Florence became the White family's maid-of-all-work and her younger siblings' governess.
 It was from this time forward that White learned to cook.

 The White family moved again in 1878 to a semi-detached house in Oxford Terrace, South Beddington, with no room for a servant.
 Again, White recalled, she "was set to work to teach [her] stepbrothers and sister, do the cooking and scullery work, and also a certain amount of upstair bedroom work."
 White described herself as "a veritable Cinderella."
 The "proof lay in the fact that an old man who came to the backdoor selling bloaters [Bloater (herring)], oranges, and nuts, would frequently give me something for myself, and the old sweet-woman who came around on Saturdays selling home-made bull's-eyes [Humbug (sweet)] would always give me a screw of peppermint balls, with a 'Bless your sweet face, darling.'"